Skip to content

 Ensure Members Know How The Loyalty Program Works

-Point breakage solutions aren’t always complicated or require dramatic like complete loyalty program overalls or process changes.
+Point breakage solutions aren’t always complicated or require dramatic changes, such as complete loyalty program overhauls or process changes.

 The first and easiest solution is ensuring your members know how, when, and where they can earn and redeem loyalty program points.
-Your loyalty program might seem straightforward to you, but customer confusion over how a program works and not fully understanding the rules are some of the top causes of members becoming inactive.
+Your loyalty program might seem straightforward to you, but customer confusion about how it works and a lack of understanding of the rules are among the top causes of members becoming inactive.

 Here are some action items to ensure new and existing loyalty program members are well-informed:

-• Make sure your loyalty program earning rules are clear, easy to understand, and easily available for members to access across any digital channel.
-Include a ‘How-To’ or explainer page on your brand website that can detail how your program works for any interested viewers.
+• Make sure your loyalty program earning rules are clear, easy to understand, and readily available to members across any digital channel.
+Include a ‘How-To’ or explainer page on your brand website that explains how your program works for interested viewers.

 • Create onboarding emails for new members that explain the loyalty program structure, earning rules, and how to redeem points.
-You can also create emails that encourage customer actions like redeeming for their first reward or reaching a point milestone.
+You can also create emails that encourage customer actions, such as redeeming their first reward or reaching a point milestone.

-• Set up automated emails that remind customers of their available points and different ways to spend them like recommended rewards or new catalog items.
+• Set up automated emails that remind customers of their available points and the different ways to spend them, such as recommended rewards or new catalog items.

 Make It Easier To Earn Loyalty Points

-If your loyalty program only allows members to earn points when they buy something then it’s less likely member participation will stay consistent or frequent.
+If your loyalty program only allows members to earn points when they buy something, then it’s less likely that member participation will stay consistent or frequent.
 After all, this means customers have no reason to engage with your program when they're not making a purchase.

 Both your members and your loyalty program will benefit from creating more opportunities for users to earn points.
 Members will have a reason to use your loyalty program and engage with your brand more frequently.
-Being rewarded for more active engagement will also help build the connection between the customer and your brand, which helps create more customer loyalty.
+Being rewarded for more active engagement will also help build the connection between the customer and your brand, thereby fostering greater customer loyalty.

 Consider letting members earn points for activities like: